Electoral district of Nedlands: Recent history

-At the 2001 state election, Labor won government on the second-largest swing against a sitting government in the state's history at the time.
+For many years, Labor usually ran dead in Perth's wealthy beachside suburbs.
+However, Nedlands had long been especially hostile territory for Labor.
+For example, at the 2001 state, won government on the second-largest swing against a sitting government in the state's history at the time.
 However, Labor was pushed into third place in Nedlands, though Court's own margin was cut to 4.93% by Independent candidate Liz Davenport, a prominent fashion designer and member of the Liberals for Forests party.
+In a "traditional" contest with Labor, Court would have easily retained his seat with a margin of 10.2 percent.

 In the days after the election, Court was attempting to organise a succession whereby he and his deputy leader, Colin Barnett, the MLA for neighbouring Cottesloe, would both resign their seats.
 Federal Curtin MP Julie Bishop would resign her seat and hand it to Barnett, then run in the ensuing by-election to replace Court in Nedlands or Barnett in Cottesloe.
 Court would then hand the Liberal leadership to Bishop as soon as she was safely in the legislature.
 The aim was to prevent Barnett from succeeding Court.
 However, the plan ended up on the front page of The West Australian, Bishop decided against a switch to State politics, and Court retired from politics shortly afterward.
 At the resulting by-election in 2001, Sue Walker, a DPP lawyer, won the seat for the Liberals against the unrelated Steve Walker, a Greens candidate, who overtook the ALP on preferences.

 Walker served in the Shadow Ministry in a variety of roles, most prominently as Shadow Attorney-General.
-When Matt Birney attempted to remove her from the Ministry in March 2006, he lost his own leadership in a party-room ballot to Paul Omodei, who immediately reinstated her.
+Matt Birney attempted to remove her from the Ministry in March 2006, only to lose a leadership challenge by Paul Omodei, who immediately reinstated her.
 Walker resigned from the Liberal party on 8 February 2008 after Troy Buswell attained the leadership, sitting as an independent thereafter.
 She contested the 2008 state election, claiming significant local support in doing so.
-However, at the 2008 Western Australian election, Bill Marmion won the seat for the Liberal Party, defeating Walker by 10,266 to 9,280 on the two-candidate-preferred vote.
+However, at the 2008 state election, Bill Marmion won the seat for the Liberal Party, defeating Walker by 10,266 to 9,280 on the two-candidate-preferred vote.

 At the 2017 state election, Marmion suffered a two-party-preferred swing of almost 11 percent, dropping the Liberals' margin over Labor to 8.3 percent, the lowest since 1933.

 The Labor Party won Nedlands for the first time at the landslide 2021 state election, with Katrina Stratton defeating Marmion on a swing almost as large as the one the Liberals suffered in 2017.
 Marmion lost over 16 percent of his primary vote from 2017, and Stratton defeated him after Green preferences flowed overwhelmingly to her.